notchum/dotfiles/metamorphosis/README.md

         - [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) - Fish shell like syntax highlighting for zsh.
         - [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) - Fish-like autosuggestions for zsh.
 - [neovim](https://github.com/neovim/neovim) - Hyperextensible Vim-based text editor.
-    - [NvChad](https://github.com/NvChad/NvChad) - An attempt to make neovim cli functional like an IDE while being very beautiful, blazing fast startuptime.
+    - [AstroNvim](https://github.com/AstroNvim/AstroNvim) - An aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins.
 - [alacritty](https://github.com/alacritty/alacritty) - A cross-platform, OpenGL terminal emulator.

 ### Tools